totrash/code-challenge/README.md

 To run specs:

  `bundle install`

  `rspec`

  ## Explanation

  Solution allows to use json schema [standard](https://datatracker.ietf.org/doc/html/draft-wright-json-schema-01) to create schema for expected results
- This allow for easy validation of results in specs with json-schema gem
+ This allows for easy validation of results in specs with json-schema gem

  ### Weaknesses